 I was able to support my family using all my strength and capabilities.
 My pride was taller than me and my stubbornness could test the patience of a saint.
 I refused to ask help from other people.
 I hated it when people criticized me.
 I disliked the feeling of being vulnerable.
-I have never shown my real feelings or told my thoughts and dreams to anyone.
+I’ve never shown my real feelings or told my real thoughts and dreams to anyone.

 My struggles made me strong.
-I have become robust enough to the point where I could no longer recognize what I truly feel.
-I have pushed my emotions aside; every feeling was buried down to the trench of my oceanic memory.
+I’ve become robust enough to the point where I’d no longer recognize what I truly feel.
+I’ve pushed my emotions aside; every feeling was buried down to the trench of my oceanic memory.

 All of these changed when I met my husband, Ian O’Neil.
 He wholly accepted me.
 He loved everything about me.
 And piece by piece, he broke down my defense.
 The barrier which I carefully built for more than thirty years was destroyed.
-I have let my guard down.
+I’ve let my guard down.
 I opened myself up and shared my life with him.
-I have learned to depend on him.
-My trust was restored and my pride, if not gone was lowered.
-I was not worried about getting hurt again, because I knew he would always be there for me.
-I knew then that I have changed; he actually made me a better person.
-No… I have become a new person because of his love.
+I’ve learned to depend on him.
+My trust was restored and my pride- if not gone was lowered.
+I was not worried about getting hurt again, because I knew he’d always be there for me.
+I knew then that I’ve changed; he actually made me a better person.
+No, I’ve become a new person because of his love.
 And for once in my life, I was truly happy and contented.

 Unfortunately, the Holy Angels took him back to heaven on March 04, 2015.
 My protective defence was gone and I was left open.
 All negative emotions poured at the same time.
 I saw myself being engulfed by darkness.
 I was shocked, lost, vulnerable, wounded, and weak.
 Grief was unbearable.

-When he died, I died along with him… but I had to be strong.
+When he died, I died along with him, but I had to be strong.
 The wall that was once established and destroyed was then rebuilt in a matter of seconds.
-I immediately raised my shield to prevent me from further anguish.
+I immediately raised my shield up to prevent from further anguish.
 I was again expressionless.
 I neither cried nor smiled.

-I became lifeless.
-I was like an empty shell for weeks.
-I have begun to regress.
-I felt my husband’s disappointment with what I have done with myself.
+I became lifeless, an empty shell.
+I’ve begun to regress.
+I felt my husband’s disappointment with what I’ve done with myself.